PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 `_optimize_transpose_slice_prepost_nhwc_passthrough_chains()` result immediately
 after the final slice/concat recovery, including cleanup semantics and the final-slice/pre-Concat boundaries.

+That sole Slice pre/post result is now characterized for assignment-only retention as `_final_slice_prepost_passthrough_stats`.
+Its one counter is complete mutation evidence because unused-tensor cleanup runs only after a positive rewrite.
+The compatibility wrapper, exact call count, and adjacent final-slice/pre-Concat boundaries are frozen before implementation.
+The focused characterization gate passes
+`371 passed, 1 xfailed in 19.73s`; the sole strict xfail is the selected assignment.
 Mean/attention tuples and the preceding BatchMatMul results must remain observation-only and policy guarded.
 The retained `_terminal_normalization_pad_stats` also remains observation-only because it